himanshu-setia/myKeystone/doc/source/architecture.rst

 Resource
 --------

-The Resource service provides data about Projects and Domains.
+The Resource service provides data about Projects and Accounts.

 Like the Identity service, this data may either be managed directly by the service or be pulled from another authoritative backend service, such as LDAP.